josemi777/ddd-laravel/README.md

 # ddd-laravel
- CRUD and injections assistance for DDD to Laravel framework
+ CRUD assistant to create DDD classes and dependency injections